runtimeverification/evm-semantics/README.md

 To have confidence in our semantics, we need to run the tests involving entire transactions (not just chunks of VM code).
 We are working on running the GeneralStateTests now as well.

-### Full Verification

-Right now we are proving complete specifications for each of the functions of the HKG token program, that is, covering all the cases that the code covers.
-To achieve a full verification, we need to analyze the cases when gas is not enough for the transaction and arithmetic overflow occurs at runtime.

 ### TODOs

 More local problems are defined with a small *TODO* next to them in the semantics.